ChenDelong1999/AIM-Group-Home-Page/content/publication/feature-hallucination-via-maximum-a-posteriori-for-few-shot-learning/index.md

     Finally, based on the estimation, we compute the distribution of support set in novel classes and sample features from the distribution to train a logistic regression model for classification.
+summary: Few-shot learning aims to train an effective classifier in a small data regime.
+Due to the scarcity of training samples (usually as small as 1 or 5), traditional deep learning solutions often suffer from overfitting.
+To address this issue, an intuitive idea is to augment or hallucinate sufficient training data.
+For this purpose, in this paper, we propose a simple yet effective method to build a model for novel categories with few samples.
 date: 2021-05-21T14:02:45.425Z
 ---